In light of the launch of Ethics@Bath system, changes have been made to the Sponsorship process.

 Sponsorship Application Protocol

 Sponsorship should be sought well in advance of the start of the project.
-2-3 months prior to the start date is recommended to allow enough time for NHS approvals.
+We recommend you apply 2-3 months prior to the start date to allow enough time for NHS approvals.
 No project can be initiated until approval is received.

 Research involving NHS resources in England and Wales requires HRA (Health Research Authority) and HCRW (Health and Care Research Wales) approval.
 The application for HRA and HCRW review is completed via IRAS.
 Please read the 'Preparing New Projects in IRAS' section for more information.